leinada/HealthCare/README.md

 #### Diabetes Prediction
 ----------------------------------------------------------------
--Ggoal is to predict the onset of diabetes in Pima Indians within five years using different ML techniques.
+- Goal is to predict the onset of diabetes in Pima Indians within five years using different ML techniques.

 - Analysis include

    *preprocessing, classification report, ROC curve *Logistic regression, XGBoost
    *Keras (Grid search on batch size, number of epochs, learning rate, dropout rate , diferent kernels, activation functions, number of neurons in each hidden layer)